When The Client is also a Therapist

 Are they silently grading my delivery?

-Is my tone therapeutic enough or accidentally trite?
+Is my tone therapeutic enough—or accidentally trite?

-Therapists Don’t Come for Techniques.
-They come for presence.
 They come because holding everyone else’s nervous systems is exhausting.

-The truth-tellers.
+The peacemakers.

 The scapegoats.

-They come because no one asks them,“But how are you really?”
+"But how are you really?"

-The Wounded Healers.
 Some of the most compassionate, emotionally attuned, deeply ethical humans I have ever met are therapists who sit on my couch.

 They are often: